islaytitans/alien/docs/src/GM/hopeslastday.md

 - There is one stairway and one freight elevator in the South Wing, as indicated on the map.
 - The stairway allows movement between the two levels (one move in stealth mode, quick action in combat) as well as down to the multiple sublevels below.
 However, the stairways down end in barricades as per above.
 - The freight elevator is damaged and stuck on level 1.
 It can be repaired with a successful HEAVY MACHINERY roll and a stretch of work and will then carry up to six people between the floors in one round (quick action to operate).
 It’s also possible to climb the shaft (one move in stealth mode, full action in combat), but that requires a MOBILITY roll with failure causing a fall of D3+1 meters.

 ### Air Ducts

 - There are air ducts throughout the South Wing, marked on the map including access points.
 At four points, marked A, B, C and D, there are vertical ducts allowing movement between level 1 and 2 (one move in stealth mode, quick action in combat).
 The air ducts are crawlspaces as per the rules on page 9 in the Rules booklet.
 - Sealing Access Points: An access point can be sealed shut with a cutting torch by making a HEAVY MACHINERY roll (full action).
 A sealed access point has armor level 2 and breaks after 8 points of damage.
 - Central Unit: The air ducts leading off the map to the Central Unit of the map (one on each level) are the way the Xenomorphs move in and out of the South Wing.
 Any PC trying to come this way will face one or more Drones lurking here, effectively blocking the way.

+## Tannen's Casino

+THE FRESH BLING can’t hide the utilitarian nature of this place.
+There is a walkway from the upper floor of the casino to level 2 of the South Wing.

+### The Bodies

+- There are five bodies stacked against the walkway door on the casino side.
+They fall in a cascade of gore if that door is opened from the outside, giving stress level +1 to all who see it and a panic roll for the one who opened the door – and alerting the Xenomorph downstairs.
+- One victim, [Angela Lin](#angela-lin), is alive but unconscious.
+She has been facehugged and may soon birth a Chestburster

+### The Bar

+- There is a bar on the ground floor of Tannen’s Casino.
+Here, a Drone lurks, trying to get into the service area behind the bar where the colonist [Wes Osterman](#wes-osterman) is trapped inside. - The Xeno is passive in relation to the PCs until alerted.
+[See the event “A Cry for Help”](#a-cry-for-help).
+If the PCs wait too long, the Xeno will break down the door and kill poor Wes.

+## Landing Pad

+- OUTSIDE THE NORTH SHIELD WALL of the colony is the Landing Pad, with an adjoining Air Traffic Control Center.
+- The ATCC building has a storeroom and generator on the ground floor, and the control room with panoramic windowson the first floor.
+There is no power to the ATCC, and no way to fix it.

+### The Shuttle

+- A modified Lockmart Starcub with planetfall capacity rests on the far side of the landing pad.
+It can carry up to ten people at a squeeze but only has two cryobeds.
+- However, it is securely clamped to the ground as a result of the automatic lockdown procedure, and one of the clamps completely blocks the access hatch.
+- The only way to release the shuttle is to use the keycard carried by Komiskey.
+- The shuttle is the likely scene for the finale of the adventure.
+[See final horrors](#final-horrors)

 ## Mandatory Events